Three’s not always a crowd

 Relationships, positive thinking and flow.

-Then we look at the concept of flow.
+Then there’s the concept of flow.
 Flow is the state you’re in when you focus 100% on a task, undisturbed, letting yourself become immersed in it.
 In our 'flow' state, our precuneus is active.
 This is the part of the brain associated with self-reflection and aspects of consciousness.
 In our flow state, neurochemicals are released into our brain including norepinephrine, dopamine, anandamide, serotonin and endorphins.
 All of these chemicals are associated with increased happiness, focus and productivity.
 This is the ideal state to be in when trying to accomplish a task that takes true focus.
 After being in a state of flow, you’ll find yourself feeling lighter, happier and simply more excited about life.

 If in our state of flow, chemicals associated to happiness are being released, does that not mean we’re thinking positively?
-And if we’re thinking positively, does that not mean our relationships are better
+And if we’re thinking positively, does that not mean our relationships are better?